Hegebf/enso_paper/README.md

-# Code used for the paper "How Does El Niño Southern Oscillation Change Under Global Warming ‐ A First Look at CMIP6" available at https://doi.org/10.1029/2020GL090640
+# Code used for the paper: How Does El Niño Southern Oscillation Change Under Global Warming ‐ A First Look at CMIP6

+The paper is available at: https://doi.org/10.1029/2020GL090640

 This project was started using [the template](https://github.com/cmip6hack/project-template) for the [CMIP6 Hackathon](https://cmip6hack.github.io/#/).